Cavendish W. Cannon

 Cavendish Wells Cannon (February 1, 1895 – October 7, 1962) was a long-time United States foreign service officer and diplomat.

 Early life

-Cannon was born in Salt Lake City in 1895 to newspaper editor John Q. Cannon and Utah State Representative Elizabeth Anne Wells Cannon.
+Cannon was born in Salt Lake City in 1895 to newspaper editor John Q. Cannon and Utah State Representative Annie Wells Cannon.

 Family history

 He was the grandson of Salt Lake City Mayor and Lieutenant General Daniel H. Wells and US Delegate to the U.S. House of Representatives from Utah Territory's at-large district and prominent LDS early member George Q. Cannon.
 Daniel was a descendant of English immigrant Thomas Welles, an early Colonial Governor of Connecticut and John Webster, 5th Governor of Connecticut.
 George Cannon immigrated from England in 1842.

 Education and military service

 He went through the Salt Lake City School District, then graduated from University of Utah.
 He also taught school in Hyrum.
 On June 17, 1917, he joined the United States Marine Corps during World War I. At the end of the war he remained in Paris to study at University of Paris.